 To receive a bachelor of arts or bachelor of science from Warren College, a student must

 Programs of concentration and area studies courses may be fulfilled by courses taken on a Pass/Not Pass basis.
 Major prerequisites and requirements must be taken for a letter grade.
-The total number of Pass/Not Pass units may not exceed one-fourth (25 percent) of a student’s total UC San Diego units.
+With the exception of units earned in independent study courses (numbered 199), no more than 25 percent of an undergraduate student’s total UC San Diego units may be taken on a Pass/Not Pass basis.

 Warren College students may pursue any major(s) offered at UC San Diego.
 For details on the specific major department requirements, refer to Courses, Curricula, and Faculty.
 A student may declare a double major upon the approval of both departments and the Warren College academic advising office.
 If the two majors are from noncontiguous disciplines, one program of concentration or area study from the third discipline will be required.
 If the two majors are from the same discipline, two programs of concentration or area studies will be required from each of the remaining noncontiguous disciplines.